zhaoyiluo/IMZLUO/content/posts/cpp/effective-cpp/effective-cpp.en.md

 - Store `new`ed objects in smart pointers in standalone statements.
 Failure to do this can lead to subtle resource leaks when exceptions are throw.
   - An exception can intervene between the time a resource is created and the time that resource is turned over to a resource-managing object.

-## Chapter 4: Designs and Declarations
+## Ch.
+4: Designs and Declarations

 **Item 18: Make interfaces easy to use correctly and hard to use incorrectly.**